Thinking about getting yourself a new dog? Looking for an active companion?

 One of the most common complaints about the Gerberian Shepskys is that they are barkers.

-This makes them not-so-popular with the neighbours.
+This makes them not-so-popular with the neighbors.

 Even though barking shouldn’t really be counted as a problem, it is something that you can easily tackle by obedience training, using a remote-controlled shock collar with beep and vibration modes.